Robertstar2000/project-management-accelerator--production-version/public/helpme.md

 # Project Management Accelerator

-An AI-powered project management companion that guides you through the full lifecycle of a project using the proven **Hyper-Agile Management Process (HMAP)**.
+An AI-powered project management companion that guides you through the full lifecycle of a project using the proven **Human Mediated Agentic Process (HMAP)**.
 This tool automates documentation, accelerates planning, and provides clear visibility into project execution for individuals and teams.

 ## Core Features